masumcse1/ToDoAppAngular/README.md

 All the other specific requirements are up to you

 ## Technical requirements
-* Use any frontend framework but Vaadin (https://vaadin.com/) is strongly recommended and would be a huge benefit
+* Use AngularJS for frontend
 * For backend use Java EE
 * Use any database (Postgres, Oracle, etc.)
 * Make a Maven project